 Cycle from Inverness, the capital of the Scottish Highlands, along the shores of Loch Ness to Fort William.
 During this week long trip we cycle along scenic paths and quiet forest trails with opportunities enroute to spot the wildlife of the region including red deer, stag or golden eagle.
 A day in Fort William is set aside to rest or ascend Ben Nevis, Scotland's highest mountain.
-A train journey takes us across desolate Rannoch Moor to Loch Rannoch, where we continue on bike to the Victorian resort town of Pitlochry, nestled in the Perthshire hills.
+A train journey takes you across desolate Rannoch Moor to Loch Rannoch, where you continue on bike to the Victorian resort town of Pitlochry, nestled in the Perthshire hills.

 MODERATE TO CHALLENGING – GRADE 4